Vorajay2005/TravelFlow/README.md

 ### CSS Architecture

-The project now uses a modular CSS architecture:
+The project uses embedded CSS architecture with each HTML file containing its own styles:

-- **`css/main.css`**: Global styles, CSS variables, common components, and utilities
+- **`index.html`**: Contains all homepage styles including hero section, parallax effects, and animations
-- **`css/homepage.css`**: Homepage-specific styles including hero section and parallax effects
+- **`destinations.html`**: Contains destination page styles with search, filters, and destination cards
-- **`css/destinations.css`**: Destinations page styles with search, filters, and destination cards
+- **`packages.html`**: Contains package page styles with pricing cards and comparison tables
-- **`css/packages.css`**: Package page styles with pricing cards and comparison tables
+- **`testamonials.html`**: Contains testimonials page styles with customer reviews and ratings
-- **`css/testimonials.css`**: Testimonials page with customer reviews and video testimonials
+- **`blog.html`**: Contains blog page styles with grid layouts and article cards
-- **`css/blog.css`**: Blog and article page styles with grid layouts and sidebar
+- **`article.html`**: Contains individual article page styles with content formatting

-### Benefits of Modular CSS Architecture
+### Benefits of Embedded CSS Architecture

-- **Maintainability**: Each page has its own stylesheet, making it easier to maintain and update
+- **Self-contained**: Each HTML file contains all necessary styles, making it completely independent
-- **Performance**: Only load the CSS needed for each page
+- **No External Dependencies**: No need to manage separate CSS files or linking issues
-- **Scalability**: Easy to add new pages without affecting existing styles
+- **Easy Deployment**: Single file deployment for each page
-- **Consistency**: Shared variables and common components ensure design consistency
+- **Quick Development**: Styles are immediately available within the same file
-- **Collaboration**: Multiple developers can work on different stylesheets simultaneously
+- **No HTTP Requests**: Eliminates additional requests for CSS files, improving load times
-- **Debugging**: Easier to locate and fix style issues
+- **Simplified Structure**: Fewer files to manage in the project directory

 ## 📱 Responsive Breakpoints